Shrimathi

 Shrimathi is a 2011 Indian Kannada romance drama film directed by Ravi Kumar, and remake of 2004 Bollywood film Aitraaz, which in turn, is loosely based on the film Disclosure.
 The film stars Upendra, Priyanka Trivedi and Celina Jaitly in the lead roles, along with Prem Chopra, Sayaji Shinde and Rekha Das in the supporting roles.
 It is produced by Shankare Gowda and features the original soundtrack and film score by Ghantadi Krishna.
-The film was dubbed into Telugu under the title XYZ.